openlibhums/memory-alpha/content/pages/support/analytics/article-metrics.md

 # Article metrics

 This page provides information about how Janeway measures article reads and downloads, what kind of data is (not) logged, and how Janeway usage logging compares to COUNTER.

-## How Janeway measures access

-### Article access logs
+## Article access logs

 Most of the time, when an article is viewed or downloaded, Janeway records an **Article access** log.
 These logs are the basis of data in the Reporting plugin.